vladbph/cymatix-doc/README.md

 B$ - Two steps back command.
 'What did you said before that?'
 C$ - Change value of a slot.
 "Change" command.
 X$ - Clean previous deduction history and do not save current deduction in it.
 I$ - Clean previous deduction history and save current deduction in it.
+'Tertis' game effect.
 ?? - We are open to discuss any other prefixes to control the history.
 ```
 * ## `Empty` prefix